denten-books/plain-text/3-chapter.md

 image to the right, manifesting as a "cavity" of un-encrypted characters.
-Steps could be taken to further mask the malicious script, blending it with the background encrypted bit structure (shown as speckled noise), which would make the injection much more difficult to find.
+Steps could be taken to further mask the malicious script, blending it with the background encrypted bit structure (shown as speckled noise), which would make the injection more difficult to detect.

 ![Binary file structure I. Laurence Sterne's *Tristram Shandy*, in `.txt` format.
 Unaltered.](images/txt.png)